MihaelaAghirculesei/birthday-reminder-app/SECURITY.md

 ## Security Updates

 This document is reviewed and updated regularly.
-Last review: 2025-12-16
+Last review: 2025-12-20

+**Recent Updates:**
+- 2025-12-20: Security audit completed, 9 packages updated, 42 vulnerabilities documented
+- 2025-12-16: Initial security policy created

 For questions about security practices, please open a discussion on GitHub.